Information about survey tools available for researchers

 How do I get an account as a staff member or research student?

 PIPU currently provide Qualtrics access for staff and research students to conduct surveys.
-The University has a policy requiring a formal application to be made prior to the conduct of any survey of prospective, current and past students or La Trobe staff.
-This is to ensure that surveys do not overlap with our La Trobe core surveys and ethics approval has been granted for research surveys.
+The University’s Surveys Policy requires a formal application to be made prior to the conduct of any survey of prospective, current and past students or La Trobe staff.
+This is to ensure that surveys do not overlap with our La Trobe core surveys.

 Help and further information